tapyu/cpp-lessons/README.md

 The static keyword can be used in a function declaration in several different contexts, and its meaning can vary depending on where it is used:
 1. *Static Member Functions*: When you declare a member function as `static` inside a class, **it means that the function belongs to the class itself rather than to any specific instance of the class**.
 You can call a static member function using the class name, without creating an object of the class.
 See `./static_member-function/`.
 1. *Static Variables*: **`static` variables have internal linkage**, meaning the variable is only visible within the translation unit where it is defined.
+They should not be accessed from other source files.
+This is useful for encapsulating the variable within the file, preventing name conflicts and unintended access.

-If it is defined within a function, the scope of that `static` variable exists only within that function, as any ordinary variable.
-However, since it is a `static` variable, it is initialized only once and it retains its value between the calls of the function it was defined.
+On the other hand, if it is defined within a function, the scope of that `static` variable exists only within that function, as any ordinary variable.
+Nevertherless, since it is `static`, it is initialized only once and it retains its value between the calls of the function it was defined.
     ```c
     #include <stdio.h>